ddrohan/mobile-app-dev-labs/session1/lab/md/step03.md

     }
 ~~~

-Note that we have no need for soem kind of Listener interface (ala swing developement) - our event handling is taken care of via the 'onClick' attribute in our xml layout, here's what your completed Activity class should look like.
+Note that we have no need for some kind of Listener interface (ala swing development) - our event handling is taken care of via the 'onClick' attribute in our xml layout, here's what your completed Activity class should look like.

 ![](../img/lab104.png)